-TABLE A-46 locale-charset-info Subelements
+TABLE A-47 locale-charset-info Subelements

-Element Required Description "locale-charset-map Element" on page 181 one or more Maps a locale to a character set. "parameter-encoding Element" on page 180 zero or one Deprecated.
+Element Required Description "locale-charset-map Element" on page 184 one or more Maps a locale to a character set.
+Used only for request processing, and only if no parameter-encoding is defined. "parameter-encoding Element" on page 183 zero or one Deprecated.
 Use the parameter-encoding element under sun-web-app instead.
-This setting is supported only for backward compatibility with applications developed under Web Server
+This setting is supported only for backward compatibility with applications developed under Web Server.

-The following table describes the default-locale attributes for the locale-charset-info.
+The following table describes the default-locale attribute for the locale-charset-info element.

-TABLE A-47 locale-charset-info Attributes
+TABLE A-48 locale-charset-info Attributes